spatialos/UnrealGDK/docs/content/toolbar.md

 Name of your SpatialOS Unreal GDK snapshot file.

 * **Singleton classes**</br>
-Specifies which classes that should be generated as singleton classes during the [ICG process](./interop.md).
+Use this to specify the classes which the [ICG](./interop.md) should generate as singleton classes.

 * **Classes to generate typebindings for**</br>
-Specifies the classes for which typebindings should be generated for durint the [ICG process](./interop.md).
+Use this to specify the classes which the [ICG](./interop.md) should generate [type bindings](./glossary.md#type-bindings) for.